turingschool/frontend-mod-1-prework/section4/README.md

 ## Part A How You Spend Your Time

-One challenge developers face, moreso when they are starting out, is estimating how long something will take.
+One challenge developers face, more so when they are starting out, is estimating how long something will take.
 Sometimes we don't account for merge conflicts, bugs, annoying Slack messages, and all the other things that interrupt our workflow or slow us down.

 One challenge learners in a new environment/content area face is feeling like they know nothing, and until they know everything, they feel like they are failing.

 So this week, we would like you to start self-monitoring your progress.
 Before you start on the technical work, reflect back on how the pre-work has gone so far.
 - Have the time estimates matched up with your experience?
+* So far for the pre-work the estimates have been spot on.
+For the Mod 0 homework though, I added an extra 30 minutes to everything to give myself some wiggle room.
+The first homework took almost twice the amount of time I was expecting.
 - When you sit down to start working, do you have a clear goal of what you want to accomplish and in how much time?
 If so, how aligned is that to what actually happens?
+* Yes - and for the most part, it's been fairly accurate so far except for the times that I explained above.
 - How do you work best - in 2 hour blocks, 4 hour blocks, etc?
 Do you take breaks regularly?
 Do you have a system to hold yourself accountable to taking breaks?
+* I work much better in 2-hour blocks.
+I can get really into something and work on it longer, but I realized that can wear my out pretty quickly.
+I can get a bit like a dog with a bone on some work, but 2-hours is best for me.
+I don't really have a system outside of just knowing to get up when I've hit the 2-hour mark and at least stretch and walk around.

 You've probably heard of the Pomodoro Technique in Mod 0 classes (and elsewhere, maybe!).
 During this final section of pre-work, we are going to ask that you follow this technique.
 Please read about it [here](https://www.dovico.com/blog/2020/08/26/the-pomodoro-technique-how-to-manage-your-work-time-and-flow-the-easy-way/).
 The article doesn't mention writing down Step 1, but we ask that you find a special spot in your notebook where you do this for each work session.
 In the deliverables, we will ask that you share what you wrote down for Step 1 of the technique each time you started a new task. _Note: if the 25 minutes on/3-5 minutes off isn't best for you, you do **not** have to follow that!
 The main focus of this is setting an intention and continuing to better understand your working style._